mango-mises/mango-mises.github.io/_posts/2025-01-18-integrity-matters.md

 In my opinion the field of PoW consensus is essentially complete with [DAG KNIGHT](https://eprint.iacr.org/2022/1494.pdf).
 This amazing paper is the culmination of an admirable intellectual journey going back at least as far as [2015](https://eprint.iacr.org/2013/881.pdf).
 I'm very lucky to have access to both Yoni and Sutton, and I'll try to write about DAG KNIGHT in the near future.

 Interestingly, while Narwhal interprets the causality DAG as a mempool protocol, the word 'mempool' appears neither in DAG KNIGHT nor GHOSTDAG.
 If I understand correctly, Kaspa clients do include a mempool protocol that propagates transactions.
-In my opinion mempool protocols are interesting from an incentive viewpoint, as miners don't have an obvious reason for sharing profitable transactions.
+Mempool protocols are interesting from an incentive viewpoint, as miners don't have an obvious reason for sharing profitable transactions.
 I also think interpretting the DAG as a mempool protocol may compliment (what I understand of) Yoni's reverse auction idea.
 I'll write a bit more below.

 # Social integrity